Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

 We used the \textit{Position} codes to find the agreements and disagreements in the threads for the cases where editors chose sides, mainly by voting, but did not express opinions to justify their choice.
 In this case, similar to codes for \textit{Challenge} where editors disagree with an opinion and \textit{Justification} where editors agree, editors more often \textit{Disagree} ($8\%$) than \textit{Agree} ($5\%$).

-Finally, our coding scheme included codes relating to \textit{Decision} to capture the ratio of decision making in controversial threads.
-We found cases where editors reached an \textit{agreement} or the discussion was \textit{postponed}, and there were other different cases where the discussion was \textit{discarded} or it is still \textit{open}.
-Figure~\ref{fig:find_a_grave} shows he status of this discussion at the top, which is ``consensus''.
+Finally, our coding scheme included codes relating to \textit{Decision} to capture the ratio of decision-making in controversial threads.
+We found cases where editors reached an \textit{agreement} ($38\%$) or the discussion was \textit{postponed} ($48\%$), and there were other different cases where the discussion was \textit{discarded} ($5\%$) or it is still \textit{open} ($9\%$).
+Figure~\ref{fig:find_a_grave} shows the status of this discussion at the top, which is ``consensus''.